Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 https://modrinth.com/modpack/levviatas-nuclear-tech-pack

 Nuclear Tech for 1.12.2 with a side of Refined Storage packaged with a ton of quests and nice little details.

+A curated list of optimization mods were also added, maximizing performance.

+OptiFine is disregarded and will cause issues, I have done my best to implement almost all of its features.

 ## Reviews

 "This modpack is real and its coming after all of you."